sagar6413/one-stop-solution/expense.md

 ### **4. Expense Summary and Settlements**

-First, address the ₹20,000 Jaya Sahay already paid to Kundan Prakash.
-This significantly impacts the final settlement.
-Because Jaya paid Kundan directly, we subtract this from her *total due* and add it to Kundan's *total received*.

 | Person                 | Total Share | F&D/Trans/Acc Due | Rel.
 Due | Paid      | Total Due |   Net   |
 |-------------------------|-------------|------------------|---------|----------|----------|----------|